 Shipping Your Bike

 Greyhound: This is the most common option; you pack your bike in a box (see below) and pay for the shipping at the station.
-In smaller towns you may be able to convince Greyhound to let you travel with your bike, in which case you can transfer it from the bus yourself, and thus reduce the risk of damage.
+In some towns and cities you may be able to travel with your bike, in which case you can transfer it from the bus yourself, and thus reduce the risk of damage.
 Call Greyhound Courier Express at 1-877-463-6446 for more information.

 VIA Rail: VIA boxes are great and you only pay for the box ($20).
 But you can only put your bike on trains that have checked luggage (i.e., cross-Canada trains: Halifax-Montreal and Toronto-Vancouver, and one train daily between Montreal and Toronto).
 Most trains in the Montreal-Ottawa-Toronto corridor do not accept checked luggage.
 Call VIA Rail at 1 888 842-7245 for details.
 Note: Shipping a bike on VIA does not require taking off the wheels, only removing the pedals and turning the handlebars.
 Be advised that VIA Rail prices can sometimes be inconsistent depending on who you talk to.